m-rithik/VTOP-UI-Revamp/README.md

 # VTOP UI

 Fixes the boring ancient vtop UI (vtop.vit.ac.in.)
-Open PR to make it better.
+Open PR to make it better and do expect bugs.